 Removing and visually inspecting the vacuum tubes may indicate whether they have seen a lot operational hours (by the amount of 'silvering' at the top of the tube), but that is hardly definitive.
 If the tubes happen to be unlabelled or labelled CHINA, they may well be the original vacuum tubes shipped with that G9.2tt ... there's a hint.

-If you have decided to go ahead with this madness, and you have already acquired some shiny new 12AX7s, then ...
+If you have decided to go ahead with this madness, and you have already acquired some shiny new 12AX7s or equivalent, then ...

 There are no less than 26 screws that have to be taken out to remove the bottom panel and expose the circuit boards and 12AX7 vacuum tube mounting boards.